Professional 3D Scanners • EinScan • REV1 TECH

 Vendor-published: 80% case-time reduction, 400% patient-throughput increase

 Replacing the plaster-casting workflow end-to-end changes clinic capacity, not just digital deliverable quality.
 Vendor claims 5 hour → 1 hour per case (80% time reduction) and 1.6 → 8 patients/day (400% throughput increase).
-That math is the actual O&P business case: more patients served, faster turn-around to fabricator, and a cleaner clinic environment without the casting room.
+That math is the actual O&P business case: more patients served, faster turn-around to the fabricator, and a cleaner clinic environment without the casting room.
 Rev1 helps validate these claims against your patient mix and downstream CAD/CAM platform before quote.

 80%

 A clinician picking up the Medixa is picking up a scanner designed by O&P workflow, not adapted from a reverse-engineering tool.
 The patient-region presets, the eye-safe light source, the movement compensation, the 5 MP texture pass for pen marks, the standalone wireless workflow — every design choice was made for the exam room.
-The Medixa is the EinScan line's answer to: "why are O&P clinics still using industrial scanners or plaster?"
+The Medixa is the EinScan line's answer to the question: “why are O&P clinics still using industrial scanners or plaster?”

 Clinical Hardware